albertocarm/bayescores/README.md

   are weighted more heavily than less critical ones (e.g., skin disorders).

-In our example, the experimental drug accumulated a total *harm score* of **2.7495**, while the standard control drug had a score of **1.877**.
-This gives us a clear, initial indication that the new drug is more toxic than the control.
-But is it *too* toxic?
-That’s where the next parameter comes in.
+In our example, let’s say the experimental arm ended up with a harm score of 2.7495, versus 1.877 for control.
+(Truth be told, these numbers dance around a little — it’s a simulation — but you get the idea.)
+What matters is the pattern: the experimental drug is clearly more toxic.
+The real question is: how much more is too much?

 ------------------------------------------------------------------------